-RoboCop and Terminator games have varying degrees of success to say the least – The Terminator, excellent (but too short); RoboCop3, get out of my house, get out of my house now!
-Virgin are clever people and their penchant for quality is obvious.
-So, when they say Skynet has gone bonkers and only RoboCop can sort it out, we listen, and how!
-Please excuse the inadvertent rhyming.
+RoboCop and Terminator games have varying degrees of success to say the least – but The Terminator (excellent but too short); Terminator CD (too damn hard) and RoboCop 3 (get out of my house, get out of my house now) all sold well.
+Virgin are clever people and their penchant for quality is obvious, so when they say Skynet has gone bonkers (and only RoboCop can sort it out), we listen!
+RoboCop vs Terminator (Mega Drive) is a treat.

 Having said that, this is a fantastic game.
-The levels are a joy to play – watch out for the later levels that pay homage to Kyle’s flashbacks in the first Terminator (bonfire in a TV set anyone?).
-Although there aren’t any other game modes (except the ridiculous “Killer” difficulty setting) or any unlockables/bonus levels, you will keep coming back.
+The levels are a joy to play – watch out for the later levels that pay homage to Kyle’s flashbacks in the first Terminator (bonfire in a TV set, anyone?)
+Although there aren’t any other game modes (except the ridiculous “Killer” difficulty setting) or any un-lockables/bonus levels, you’ll keep coming back.
 Why?
 For much needed “therapy”.

 If you like this…